xunhuangxxx/photo-gallery-app/README.md

 This app is a photo search interface based on the [flikr api](https://www.flickr.com/services/api/)

   - The user can search pictures by typing key word
-  - There 3 preset key words: "Cats", "Dogs" and "Birds"
+  - There are 3 preset key words: "Cats", "Dogs" and "Birds"

 # How to run
  - Install the dependencies by running `yarn` in the terminal